-Our Hospital negligence claims solicitors have been helping a lot of persons get deserving compensation for their NHS negligence claims.
+Our solicitors have been helping a lot of persons get deserving compensation for their hospital negligence claims.

 For our hospital claims and other clinical negligence claims, we operate on a No Win No Fee basis which allows people to make claims without fear of incurring any debt.
 You do not have to worry about any financial implications as you don’t have to pay us to begin your claims or even if the claims were not successful.